BenM4k/react-bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magician Project <a name="about-project"></a>
+# 📖 Book Store Project <a name="about-project"></a>

-**Math Magician Project:** is a project  offering a user-friendly platform for using a calculator, with features like basic calculation operations.
+**Book Store Project:** is a project  offering a user-friendly platform for storing books, keeping track of the reading progress and allows you to delete a book once your are done.
 It provides an engaging and interactive experience.

 ## 🛠 Built With <a name="built-with"></a>